Lab-Topology-Builder/LTB-K8s-Backend/docs/architecture/k8s-ltb-architecture.md

 The network connectivity between lab nodes can be implemented with [Multus](https://github.com/k8snetworkplumbingwg/multus-cni), which is a "meta-plugin" that enables attaching multiple CNI plugins to a kubernetes pod/vm.
 Multus uses NetworkAttachmentDefinitions (NAD) to describe, which CNI plugin should be used and how it should be configured.

-Currently we use a linux bridge as a secondary CNI plugin, with the drawback that the links between the lab nodes are not pure layer 2 links, but layer 3 links.
+Currently, we use a linux bridge as a secondary CNI plugin, with the drawback that the links between the lab nodes are not pure layer 2 links, but layer 3 links.
-Additionally the connection between the lab nodes only work on the same Kubernetes host, because the linux bridge does not implement any kind of cross-host networking.
+Additionally, the connection between the lab nodes only work on the same Kubernetes host, because the linux bridge does not implement any kind of cross-host networking.

 ### Remote access to lab nodes